uds-se/fuzzingbook/README.md

 22. The Future of Test Generation
 * Appendix: Glossary

 Each chapter would be about 10–20 pages in length, such that the book overall would have about 300 pages.
 Keep in mind that the code is (mostly) part of the book, so this is programming as well as writing.
 Each chapter would come with exercises, typically extending the given code in some way, as well as references to related work.

-All titles, including the book title itself, are also up for discussion.
+**Open Issue:** GUI and API fuzzing is not covered (but probably should---possibly by illustrating that a grammar can also produce API calls and/or events).

+**Open Issue:** Techniques on unstructured input (e.g. simple random fuzzing or random mutation) should be discussed first before going into grammar-based fuzzing and mutations.

+### Title

+The working title of the book is "Generating Software Tests".
+So far, this has not seen any major objection.

+### Glossary

+I will start with a glossary of terms that should be consistently used throughout the book.

-# Technical Organization
+## Technical Organization

+### Literate Programming with Pweave

 On the technical side, I would like to adopt a “literate programming” style, where each chapter comes in a single file from which one can extract